rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/16_lecture-M3.md

 ---
 ### End of the lecture (Doubts) :
-- if we have payloads on our system then anti-virus will scan
+- Q : if we have payloads on our system then anti-virus will scan
-- `nmap -sS -v -p1-65535 192.168.244.129 -sC -sV -O -oX Saurabh.xml` - this command not working ✔
+- Q : `nmap -sS -v -p1-65535 192.168.244.129 -sC -sV -O -oX Saurabh.xml` - this command not working ✔
 	- if "Metasploitable2" system is off then it won't work
 	- so turn ON the "Metasploitable2" system - means start this system <br>then do scanning , if machine is off - then scanning can't possible
 	- so firstly - ON the "Metasploitable2" system then this command for scanning